EFWob/OdroidGoRadio/README.md

 ## Caveat Emptor
 This is beta SW.

+For testing, the SW runs without a VS1053 module connected.
+All buttons are fully functional, but there will be no noticable audio output...

 ## Basic Idea
 This is a project to port the ESP32-Radio by Edzelf (see https://github.com/Edzelf/ESP32-Radio) to the Odroid-Go to use the